rerobots/docs/pages/hardshare/tutorials/esp32.md

 image that has requirements already installed so the user can simply "build-and-flash" without having to wait for additional toolchains to be downloaded, built, etc.

+For each instance, there are two containers required:

+1. one in which the untrusted user's code is built;
+2. another from which the real hardware is accessed.

 With this in mind, we will begin with a base image that already has [PlatformIO](https://docs.platformio.org/en/latest/what-is-platformio.html) installed.
 Then, we will build example code in a process that will automatically